jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 * Manage work in the backlog against the current work.
 * Plan sprints.
 * Manage the current work.

 ---

+<a name='prereq'></a>
+ ##Before you begin

+Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).

+---
 <a name='set_up_an_IBM_devops_services_project'></a>